jonobr1/two.js/wiki/documentation/effects/gradient/README.md

-A list of properties that are on every {@link Two.Gradient}.
+A list of properties that are on every [Two.Gradient](/documentation/gradient).